A version of this story appeared in the fall 2019 issue of Uncommon Path.

 Down jackets can lose their insulating properties when they get wet or dirty, so you’ll want to clean your jacket every so often to keep it at its best.
 Most down jackets can be washed in a front-loading home washing machine, but make sure to read your jacket’s instruction label before tossing it in.
 If you do wash your jacket at home, use a gentle, detergent-free cleaner (Nikwax’s Down Wash is made just for this situation).
 Then, dry your jacket on low heat with a few clean tennis balls in the mix to break up clumps.
 (Down tends to clump when wet and it can take a while to dry, so be patient!)
 You should also store your down products on hangers rather than compressing them.
 (For more cleaning tips, visit our down jacket cleaning guide.)

 If your jacket rips or tears, you can patch it with gear repair tape.
-We recommend following the steps in this video.
+Check out our guide on how to repair a down jacket at REI.